bcgov/CE_integratedroads/README.md

 ## Method

+All processing is done via a [manually triggered Github Actions workflow](https://github.com/bcgov/CE_integratedroads/actions/workflows/ce-integratedroads.yaml)

+First, source datasets are downloaded from DataBC's WFS server (and from file where possible), cut by BC 1:20k tile, and cached as Parquet in an S3 compatible object storage.
+This enables fast processing of the resulting chunked data via parallel workers.

-First, sources are preprocessed:
+Data are then preprocessed:

 - centerlines of polygon road sources are approximated
 - FTEN roads are cleaned slightly, snapping endpoints within 7m to other same-source roads

-Next, all roads are loaded to the output table in order of decreasing priority.
+Roads are then loaded to the output table in order of decreasing priority.
 Portions of lower priority roads within 7m of a higher priority road are deleted.
 Where the endpoint of a remaining lower priority road is within 7m of a higher prioirity road, the endpoint of the lower priority road is snapped to the closest point on the higher priority road.
+This is done independently for each 1:250k tile and results are written to Parquet on object storage.

+When all tiles are complete, the resulting collection of Parquet files is translated into the required File Geodatabase output.

 ## Limitations and Caveats